SliferSkyd/airplane-shooting/README.md

 There are two types of enemy.
 Some of them will follow you no matter where you are and you can only advoid by kill it before being killed.
 Meanwhile, the rest simply move in a straight line.

-The boss (dragon) has 10 health points and they always breathe 5 fire balls at once.
-Moreover, it can heal 1 health point every 7 seconds.
+The boss (dragon) has 10 health points and it breathes 5 fire balls at once.
+Moreover, it heals 1 health point every 7 seconds.

 Besides, some bonus items may be helpful that you can collect them during the game:
 - Heart: heal 1 health point
-- Shield: advoid you from all damage for 5 seconds (maybe?)
+- Shield: protect you from all damage for 5 seconds (maybe?)
-- Nuclear Bomb: allow you to shot 5 bullets simultaneously.
-It's quite hard to explain, therefore experience it in the game.
+- Nuclear Bomb: collect one special item allowing you to shoot 5 bullets simultaneously.
+It's quite hard to explain, therefore experience it during the game.
+Middle-click whenever you want to use it.

 **NOTE**: Additional features for testers:
 - `SPACE` to turn on/ off safe mode so you have unlimited time shield and